massiveinteractive/mpartial/example/04_metadata_configuration/README.md

 This example demonstrates how partials can be configured via class metadata.

-There are several benfits.
+### Benfits

+There are a few benfits for using metadata wiring for partials (compared to automatic wiring of target based partials)

 1. Partials can be injected with fields from existing classes
-2. Partials can be injected with fragments within

-In this case the target `Example` class contains a `State` aspect
+2. PartialFragments can be specified via an Interface and not compiled as standalone class

+### Limitations

+There are a few limitations

+2. An existing or fragment class cannot extend another class (i.e. have a super class).
+This limitation may be lifted in the future
+3. The target class cannot inherit Interfaces defined on an existing or fragment class.
+(limitation of macro/compiler lifecyle)

+### Usage

+Firstly, the class **must** implement `mpartial.Partial`.

+Secondly, the class must contain a `@:partials` metadata containing a comma delimetered list of classes

+	@:partials(Foo, foo.bar)
-	class Example implements mpartial.Aspect<State>
+	class Test implements mpartial.Partial
 	{
 		...
 	}

-At compilation, the instance fields of `State` (properties and methods) are copied into the `Example` class.
+Any target based fragments (e.g. `Test_js') will be appended after metadata defined ones.

+### Example

+Simple example

+	@:partials(SomeClass, SomeFragment)
+	class Example implements mpartial.Partial
+	{

+	}

+	class SomeClass
+	{
+		public var foo:Int = 10;
+	}

+	class SomeFragment implements mpartial.PartialFragment
+	{
+		public var bar:Bool = true;
+	}

 ### Metadata

-Aspect fields support the same metadata tags as Partials.

-By default the constructor expressions within the Aspect are appended to the constructor of the target (auto-adding `@:partialAppend`).
+By default the constructor expressions within a class or fragment are appended to the constructor of the target (auto-adding `@:partialAppend`).
 This can be modified by specifying an alternative

-### Limitations

-There are a few limitations

-1. An Aspect must be a valid class (as they are compiled prior to the target)
-2. An Aspect cannot extend another class (i.e. have a super class).
-This limitation may be lifted in the future
-3. The target class cannot inherit the Interfaces defined on the Aspect (limitation of macro/compiler lifecyle)
+All other field metadata follows default mpartial metadata rules.